-Our second production of The Nutcracker has gotten off to a fantastic start.
-Rehearsals are going very well and we appreciate all your patience as we continue to grow and develop our program.
+Our third production of The Nutcracker has gotten off to a fantastic start.
+We appreciate all your patience as we continue to grow and develop our program.

-All cast members continue to be fit for their costumes and some have started going home.The next step in costuming is to give you the hair, makeup, legwear and shoe details.
-Each part is listed in a table on our website under “Performance and Events > Costume Details.”
+Once all cast members are fit for their costumes the next step in costuming is to give you the hair, makeup, legwear and shoe details.
+Each part will be listed in a table on our website under “Performance and Events > Costume Details.”
 Please review the information closely to be sure you understand what your child will need for his or her performance, paying special attention to the specific brand and color of tights.

 As a fellow parent who’s had the benefit of having both of my children (Macy and Ceci) in the Nutcracker as well as other performances, I thought I’d share a few extra details that might make things easier for some of our newer performers and their parents: